cheesebricked/dress-for-the-day/README.md

-# dress-for-the-day
+# Dress for the Day!
 A website that suggests outifts based on user gender and season!
 Also shows you the weather to aid your outfit creation.
+Projected features include user accounts to save liked outfits.

-Uses Pirate Weather API, Google Images API, and Flask
+Uses Pirate Weather API, Google Images API, Flask, and SQLAlchemy

 Deployment coming soon!